Stan Lester Developments

 Institute of Conservation (external site)

 Stan Lester’s article “Putting conservation’s professional qualification into context” (The Conservator, vol 31, pp5-15, 2008) discusses some of the points raised in the 2007 review and locates PACR in the context of other professional qualifying processes and qualification frameworks.

 The Conservation Technician Qualification (CTQ) was developed and trialled between 2007-10, and formally launched by Icon in 2012.
-It has now been merged into the Level 5 Diploma in Heritage Conservation.
+It has now been merged into the Level 4 Conservation and Collections Care Technicians Diploma.

 ECCO Competences for Access to the Conservation-Restoration Profession

-ECCO have produced a competence map for the profession.
-Unfortunately it is only available in printed form: see the links below.
+ECCO have produced a competence map for the profession: see the links below.